Duolingo’s $6-Billion Growth Marketing Case Study: Guilt, Memes & Farts (updated in 2025)

 And many mobile apps, like Duolingo, face significant difficulties with retention.

 One out of four of us abandon an app after only one use.
-However, that app abandonment rate improves with savvy marketing tactics like:
+However, that app abandonment rate improves with savvy growth marketing tactics like:

 - Dynamic messaging